Website Manager

 24. RECREATIONAL TEAM SELECTION:

-The PBA Director, Recreational Commissioner and Recreational Coaches and/or Registrations Director will form the Team Selection Committee for recreational league will also be responsible for forming the teams.
-The Team Selection Committee PBA Director and/or Registrations Director will attempt to honor requests by parents and coaches as special circumstances dictate the addition or removal of a player on a given team.
+The PBA Director, Recreational Commissioner and Recreational Coaches will form the Team Selection Committee for recreational league, and will also be responsible for forming the teams.
+The Team Selection Committee will attempt to honor requests by parents and coaches as special circumstances dictate the addition or removal of a player on a given team.

-The method of team selection for players in Mustang 10U and older age groups will follow a skill assessment and draft.
+The method of team selection for players in Mustang and older age groups will follow a skill assessment and draft.
 All players within a given age group will attend a skill assessment session and be given a number.
-The Skill Assessment Committee will grade all players on ability in specific skill areas (fielding, throwing, batting, sometimes pitching and catching.) and assigned a numeric value to each skill.
-Numeric values shall be from 1-5, with 1 5 showing above average skill level, a 3 showing average skill level, and a 5 1 showing below average skill.
-The individual scores will then be added together, and a composite score will be assigned to each player.
-The players will then be organized by age and score from lowest highest number to highest lowest number and then divided into rounds of draft by the number of teams in that age group.
-The coaches will then draw names numbers for the drafting order and proceed with the draft in rotational order, drawing blindly from the first round through the last round.
-The first rounds will be players that scored a 5, next will be 4’s, then 3’s, 2’s and last 1’s. for Pitchers then Catchers.
-The Coaches will be allowed to trade 1 player from the draw.
+The Skill Assessment Committee will grade all players on ability in specific skill areas (fielding, throwing, batting, pitching and catching.) and assigned a numeric value to each skill.
+Numeric values shall be from 1-5, with 1 showing above average skill level, a 3 showing average skill level, and a 5 showing below average skill.
+The individual scores will then be added together and a composite score will be assigned to each player.
+The players will then be organized by age and score from lowest number to highest number and then divided into rounds of draft by the number of teams in that age group.
+The coaches will then draw numbers for the drafting order and proceed with the draft in rotational order, drawing blindly from the first round through the last round.
+The first rounds will be for Pitchers then Catchers.
 Any player not attending tryouts will be given a score agreed upon by the Skill Assessment Committee.
 Coaches having their own child/children in the league will be given that player automatically in the round they fall in based on the score assigned to the child/children.

-The Director of PBA Board of Directors and the Commissioners will recruit and develop coaches.
+The Director of PBA and the Commissioners will recruit and develop coaches.
 Current coaches and assistant coaches will be encouraged to participate.
-In the event more than one person is interested in the same coaching position, the Board of Directors PBA Director, Commissioner, and the PRO Representative will make the final selection.
+In the event more than one person is interested in the same coaching position, the PBA Director, Commissioner, and the PRO Representative will make the final selection.
 Coaching assignments will be completed, for each age level, prior to tryouts.
 No more than one coach will be assigned to each team prior to tryouts unless the coach and the assistant coach do not have children participating.

 Tryouts will take place over a minimum of 2 hours of total duration of each age level.
 Players and parents will be informed at the onset of tryouts of the following: